dapplo/Dapplo.CaliburnMicro/README.md

 Usage:

-1. Create ViewModels & Views for Caliburn.Micro which have MEF [Export] attributes, and use [Import] on the Properties you want
+1. Create ViewModels & Views for Caliburn.Micro, make sure you register your viewmodels in an AddonModule (Dapplo.Addon) to Autofac.
-2. Implement & export an IShell if you want to have a default "Window" to be opened
+2. Implement and register an IShell if you want to have a default "Window" to be opened

 3. Create a Dapplication